How To Change A Single Member LLC To Multi Member? (Guide)

 Seek the consent of the current single member to admit new members and convert the LLC to a multiple-member structure.

-This may involve discussions, negotiations, and obtaining written consent or agreement from a single member.
+This step involves discussions, negotiations, and obtaining written consent or agreement from a current member.

 3. Identify and Bring in New Members